Streptococcal infections are any type of infection caused by the streptococcus ("strep") group of bacteria.

 Minor strep A infections

-Most infections caused by strep A are unpleasant but do not usually pose a serious threat to health.
-They include:
+Most infections caused by strep A are unpleasant, but don't pose a serious threat to your health.
+These include:

-- a throat infection at the back of the throat, known as pharyngitis, which can cause swollen glands and discomfort when swallowing
+- throat infections (pharyngitis or "strep throat") and tonsillitis – which can cause a sore throat, swollen glands and discomfort when swallowing

-- impetigo - a skin infection which can cause blistering of the skin around the nose, mouth, arms, trunk or legs
+- impetigo – a skin infection that can cause sores, blisters and crusts to develop on the skin

-- cellulitis - an infection of the deeper layers of the skin, which most commonly affects the legs
+- cellulitis – an infection of the deeper layers of the skin, which can cause affected areas to quickly become red, painful, swollen and hot

-- a middle ear infection, which often causes earache, a high temperature and some temporary hearing loss
+- a middle ear infection – which often causes earache, a high temperature (fever) and some temporary hearing loss

 - sinusitis – an infection of the small cavities behind the forehead and cheekbones, which causes a blocked or runny nose and a throbbing pain in your face